On the number of independent solutions of algebraic differential equations: On the optimality of the conjecture of Kumbhakar and Srinivasan

 \section{On the optimality of the conjecture of Kumbhakar and Srinivasan}

 In the previous section, we showed in Theorem \ref{thegeneral} that a stronger form of the conjecture of Kumbhakar and Srinivasan holds when $k$ is a field of constants - that is, the bound is one rather than $n+2$.
-It is natural to ask if this strong bound holds over any other finitely generated differential field.
-The following result gives a negative answer:
+It is natural to ask if this strong bound holds over any other differential field.
+The following result gives a negative answer.
+The proof follows the same lines as the proof of Proposition~\ref{useinverse}.

-\begin{prop} Let $C$ be an algebraically closed field of characteristic zero and $k$ a finitely generated nonconstant differential field extension of $C$ in the differential sense.
-Then there is a differential equation over $k$ such that the bound of $n+2$ in Theorem \ref{thegeneral} is tight. \end{prop}
+\begin{prop} Let $C$ be an algebraically closed field of characteristic zero and $k$ a nonconstant differential field with field of constants $C$ and that is differentially finitely generated over $C$ Then, Theorem~\ref{thegeneral} does not hold with $n+1$ instead of $n+2$. \end{prop}

 \begin{proof} Let $\delta X = BX$, $B \in GL_n (k)$, be a system of linear differential equations over $k$ with binding group $GL_n (\mc C)$ or $SL_n ( \mc C)$.
 For any $k$ as above, such a matrix exists by Appendix A, Theorem \ref{thm-A}.
 Via appropriate gauge transformations over $k$, without loss of generality that the matrix $B$ is of the form at which point solutions of the resulting scalar order $n$ equation $y^{(n)}=\sum_{i=0} ^{n-1} a_i y^{(i)}$ are in bijection with the solutions of the matrix equation with $y_i=y^{(i)}$.